napilab/napi-xcom/src/pages/index.md

 ![](img/napi-x-first-logo-small.png)

-Out team is hardly working on the development of:
+Out team is working hard on the development of:

 - The NapiOS operating system from strach with integrated embedded futures;
 - Powerfull API for managing devices with NapiOS;